 The idea of creating a dedicated Ulverston tourist information website was born in in 2011, when Ulverston Town Council asked if a local business or entrepreneur would be prepared to provide a tourist information service, at no cost to the council.
 Various websites resulting from previous local initiatives, such as “Ulverston 2000+” and “Ulverston and Low Furness Partnership”, had not been maintained due to lack of funding.

 A research and planning activity was undertaken, which included successfully obtaining British Tourist Authority certification for operating a new service.
-Consequently, Ulverston Ltd was incorporated as a company in 2013, with Ulverston Town Council support, to create and manage the tourist information website “Visit Ulverston” at visitulverston.com.
-Visit Ulverston operated successfully for four years, working in conjunction with Ulverston Community Partnership, and built up an email subscriber list and Facebook following of several thousand people.
+Consequently, Ulverston Ltd was incorporated as a company in 2013, to create and manage the “Visit Ulverston” website at visitulverston.com.
+Visit Ulverston operated successfully for four years, working very closely with Ulverston Community Partnership, and built up an email subscriber list and Facebook following of several thousand people.

-Visit Ulverston was retired in 2017, when the Choose Ulverston website was introduced with a large financial investment from Ulverston BID.
-Ulverston BID also contributed financially towards a new Visitor Information Point, staffed by volunteers, in the indoor market hall.
-In the face of such well-funded competition, and without any financial support itself, Visit Ulverston could not survive.
+In 2017, the Choose Ulverston website was introduced by Ulverston BID, with a significant investment in professional graphic design, copy-writing, photography, and videos, covering much of the same ground as Visit Ulverston.
 Following an alternative route, Ulverston Ltd created a community website known as “Ulverston Alive”, closely linked to the popular Facebook group of the same name.
-However, widespread changes to Facebook privacy rules in 2018 made this non-viable.
+Shortly afterwards, widespread changes to Facebook privacy rules in 2018 made this non-viable.

 And so to the main purpose of this website.
-There are a lot of fantastic events in Ulverston.
-There’s almost always a pub with a live band, or a quiz, or another event running.
-There are swimming events, running, cycling, knitting, writing, storytelling, music-making, etc. Anyone in the community is free to advertise their event and venue on this website, and manage their event listing themselves.
-Events can be one-offs, or recurring, such as a weekly exercise class.
-For recurring events, you can exclude certain dates if you wish, such as during the Christmas period.
-If the event details change, or the event gets cancelled, you can log in and update the listing immediately so that everybody knows what’s happening.
+Anyone in the community is free to advertise a community event or venue, and manage their event listing themselves.
+Events can be one-offs, or recurring, such as a weekly class.
+If the event details change, you can log in and update the listing immediately so that everybody knows what’s happening.